alex6679/teensy-4-async-inputs/README.md

+!!works currently only with my fork of the Teensy Audio library!!

 # teensy-4-async-inputs
 ## AsyncAudioInput
 The high level entry point is the AsyncAudioInput template class (implemented in async_input.h).
 It inherits from AudioStream and can thus be used as block in the Teensy audio lib.
 It implements the following pipline: